whereistanya/toddlerclock/README.md

 ## Using a raspberry pi display for toddlerclock

+This is intended to run on a raspberry pi with a display.
+If run on a workstation, it will create a small window, so it's possible to test it locally without a raspberry pi.

-The code as-is works with thw [PiTFT capacitive display](https://www.adafruit.com/product/1983).
+The code as-is works with the [PiTFT capacitive display](https://www.adafruit.com/product/1983).
+I

 For the [7" touchscreen display](https://www.adafruit.com/product/2718), comment out ```os.putenv('SDL_FBDEV', '/dev/fb1')```, and it should use the right display by default.